briner/zfsnostalgia/README.md

   #        - no other snapshot to send/receive
 ```

-as you can see, if we follow for eg zfs(rpool/oracle/dbatst1/data), we do 3 steps
+as you can see, if we follow for example the zfs(rpool/oracle/dbatst1/data), we do have 3 steps
 ..1 first we see that there is no such target zfs, so let's send the oldest snapshot we have
 ..1 we see that we have a zfs on the target, but that this is not the latest one.
 So we'll send him the next one
 ..1 all the snap were send, so we skip this zfs and go to the next one (rpool/oracle/dbatst1/data)